johnson-oragui/diosa-messaging-app-backend/README.md

        - Incoming messages are broadcasted to all users in the general chat.

    - **Message Persistence**: Store every message in the PostgreSQL database using SQLAlchemy.
-     - Message Model: `{ "id": int, "user_id": int, "content": str, "timestamp": datetime, "chat_type": "general" }`
+     - Message Model: `{ "id": string, "user_id": string, "content": str, "timestamp": datetime, "chat_type": "general" }`
      - Store every incoming message in the `messages` table.

    - **Retrieve Chat History**: Users can fetch the history of general chat messages.